Alexis211/kogata/README.md

 * Reclaiming physical memory :
   - Freeing some cached stuff, ie swapping pages from mmap regions
   - Swapping pages from processes non-mmap regions (ie real data regions)
-* IPC
-* How does a process exit, what does it do, how do processes synchronize ?
-* Have several threads in a single process
 * Better handling of errors (rather than panicing) ; userspace apps should not have the possibility of crashing the system
 * How does a process transmit information (such as environment, arguments, file descriptors) to its children ?
-* How do we do stream-like IO on files ? (ie how do we implement the append acces mode and non-position-dependant read/write calls & seek call)
+* How do we do stream-like IO on files ? (ie how do we implement the append access mode and non-position-dependant read/write calls & seek call)
+* Better error reporting for system calls that fail

 ### Things not sure